How to Get Rid of Broccoli Worms in Organic Broccoli, Cauliflower, & Cabbage

 If you grow broccoli organically you’ve encountered broccoli worms at some time in your gardening career.
 If you buy organic broccoli at the farmer’s market you might even find them hiding among the flowers.
 But broccoli worms don’t need to turn you off broccoli forever.
 There are a few things you can do in the garden to prevent cabbage butterflies from infesting your food with their offspring.
 But if all else fails, here’s how to make sure you don’t serve broccoli worms with dinner.

 When you grow broccoli organically you get white and sulphur cabbage butterflies laying their eggs on the plants.
 These eat the leaves and turn into little green or yellow worms.
-The color of the offspring vary depending on where you live.
+The colour of the offspring varies depending on where you live.

 This works for cauliflower and cabbage, too.

-Recipe: Herbal insecticide for caterpillars (makes 1 litre)
+Recipe: Herbal insecticide for broccoli worms, caterpillars (makes 1 litre)

 Wash off the solution before eating the broccoli.